 Invade or trade

 As teaching tools, these maps were designed for instructing the youth of a pre-digital, mercantile, industrial society that needed workers, soldiers, managers and civil servants.
 The basic idea was to prepare them with enough information to invade or trade.

 As objects, these old maps have a certain beauty, but they’re not really fit for purpose as teaching aids in a digital age.
 Ask any adult to name a river in Hungary today, and they’d whip out their phone and fire up Google maps – that’s just how the world works unless you're appearing on University Challenge – memorising hundreds of facts isn't useful when you've all the information in the world in your pocket.

 And yet, as French students in both primary and middle schools go back to school this September, they face a total ban on mobiles in schools.
 The reason, the French Government says, is it’ll help stop pupils being distracted by phones during lessons and improve focus, as well as help with bullying.
 At pi-top, we beg to differ...

-As Dr William Rankin, pi-top’s Director of Research and Learning says, “If we don’t teach kids how to use the technologies of today for their learning and living, how are we preparing them?
+As Dr William Rankin, Founder of Unfold Learning and former Director of Learning & Research at pi-top, “If we don’t teach kids how to use the technologies of today for their learning and living, how are we preparing them?
 It’s like a science teacher saying, ‘People just get distracted with all the stuff they can see with a microscope, so we’re going to ban them.’”